 Flush the cannula to ensure it is patent with minimal resistance before connecting the infusion line [1].
 Tape the tubing to the participant’s wrist [2], and instruct them to keep their arm straight during the scan [3].
 Check the cannula that will be used for plasma samples to ensure that it is able to withdraw blood with minimal resistance [4].

 CU: Talent flushes the cannula.
 Show fluid going through tubing.
 [Note to videographer: Film before entering the scanner room.]
+3.5.1.2 extra

 CU: Talent tapes tubing to the participant’s wrist.
 [Note to videographer: Film before entering the scanner room.]